The Washington Post reported that Americans fear public speaking over Heights, Snakes, Drowning, Needles, Zombies, Clowns, and Ghosts.

 Speaking From Experience

-Reduce public speaking fears in students, allowing the student to transfer these skills to other classes, communities, college, and jobs.
+Reduce public speaking fears in students, allowing them to transfer these skills to other classes, communities, colleges, and jobs.

 Dale’s time on stage begins as a party.
 In one moment, students are laughing hysterically, moving their hands, and shouting at the top of their lungs.

-Yet only minutes later, that same room is silent; students find themselves hanging on to every word of Dale’s heartfelt and challenging message.
-It is at this point that the students in attendance realize they are no longer watching a presentation to an audience of hundreds or even thousands—they are hearing their own personal call to action.
+Only minutes later, that same room is silent; students find themselves hanging on to every word of Dale’s heartfelt and challenging message.
+At this point, the students in attendance realize they are no longer watching a presentation to an audience of hundreds or even thousands—they hear their own personal call to action.

 Feel free to CLICK HERE to email Dale with any specific questions.